-Fundraising expenses, for the years ended June 30, 2023 and 2022, consist of the following:
+Fundraising expenses, for the years ended June 30, 2024 and 2023, consist of the following:

-2023 2022
+2024 2023

-Fund raising departments \$ 359,821 \$ 309,445
+Fund raising departments \$ 269,268 \$ 359,821

-Fund raising support departments 152,402 149,244
+Fund raising support departments 50,750 152,402

-Alumni relations department 249,216 227,390
+Alumni relations department 231,686 249,216

-Totals \$ 761,439 \$ 686,079
+Totals \$ 551,704 \$ 761,439

 The Foundation partially supports the University's fundraising efforts by underwriting the costs of several of its fund raising functions within the University's Advancement Division, as well as areas supporting those functions.
-Included in these functions are annual appeals, major donor gift officer activities, corporate and foundation relations, planned giving, major donor cultivation, donor recognition events and gift accounting.
+Included in these functions are annual appeals, major donor gift officer activities, corporate and foundation relations, planned giving, major donor cultivation and donor recognition events.